National Wrestling Alliance (stable): History

-After winning the titles, The Midnight Express feuded with The Rock 'n' Roll Express over the titles throughout April with the Midnights coming out on top in every encounter, most notably at Unforgiven: In Your House.
-By May, the group began to shrink as Barry Windham left the WWF for WCW and Severn went on his own in the WWF.
-The NWA's last hurrah occurred at the 1998 King of the Ring where they challenged The New Age Outlaws for the WWF Tag Team Championship, but lost.
+After winning the NWA titles, The Midnight Express feuded with The Rock 'n' Roll Express over the titles throughout April with the Midnight Express coming out on top in every encounter, most notably at Unforgiven: In Your House.
+By May, the group began to shrink as Barry Windham left the WWF for WCW and Severn departed the group to be a singles competitor in the WWF.
+The NWA's last notable appearance occurred at the King of the Ring where they challenged The New Age Outlaws for the WWF Tag Team Championship, but lost.
 On August 14, 1998, the Midnight Express lost the NWA World Tag Team Championship to The Border Patrol at an NWA event.
 After the title loss, Cornette broke the NWA stable up on orders from WWF owner Vince McMahon, who told Cornette that he was banning anymore NWA matches from taking place on his shows.